heathermiller/wwwcs7680/final-project.md

 that's a bit different from the focus put on it in class if you feel it's the right thing to do!

-The papers that we cover in class should be considered the tip of the iceberg -- keep in mind that you will be expected to read and include other papers in your article/chapter.
+The papers that we cover in class should be considered the tip of the iceberg--you will be expected to read and include other papers in your article/chapter.
 Remember, your final article/chapter is meant to serve as a view of the important stepping stones throughout history on your topic, as well as the current state of the art of your topic.
 This will typically require you